Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/00a_FiscalYear.md

 - *Journal*
-  Enter the journal number.
+  Click the [LIST] button next to the field to display the list of journals and select a journal.
+Alternatively, you can enter the journal number.

   There are two main types of journals preconfigured in the system:

   - General journals (1-12)
-  They are paired with the fiscal year months, regardless of whether the fiscal year coincides with the calendar year or not.
+  The journals 1 to 12 are paired with the fiscal year months, regardless of whether the fiscal year coincides with the calendar year or not.
 This means that all transactions posted in the first month of the fiscal year will be found in journal 1, all transactions posted in the second month of the fiscal year in the journal 2, and so on.
-Further journals can be created if necessary.
-To do so, simply enter a new journal number in the *Journal* field.

   - Special journals (90-99)
-  They are specialized lists of transactions records preconfigured in the system.
+  The journals 90 to 99 are specialized lists of transactions records preconfigured in the system.
 The special journals settings can be edited and extended in the BALANCES CARRIED FORWARD tab in the Settings menu entry, see [Balance carried forward](./02h_BalanceCarriedForward.md).

 - [LIST]
-Click this button to display all available journals and the number of postings contained in each of them.
+  Click this button to display all available journals with postings and the number of postings contained in each of them.
 The *Journals* window is displayed, see [Journals](#journals).

 - [x] *Include fixed postings*
+  Choose whether or not include the fixed postings.
+If you select the checkbox, the *Fixed postings* section is displayed.

+- *Fixed postings*
-  Select the checkbox to display the available fixed posting batches.
-Click the appropriate batch to select it.
+  Available fixed posting batches.
+Click the appropriate batch to include the fixed postings.
 For detailed information, see [Manage fixed postings](../Integration/06_ManageFixedBookings.md).

 - [OK]
   Click this button to confirm the selected values.